JD Degree in California Overview

 Program Campus Locations

 These are the Alliant campus where this program is waiting for you to make your impact.
+Whether you go for a JD degree in San Diego or San Francisco, our campuses are equipped with top faculty members that are ready to teach you the skills needed for your future law career.
 Click the image to learn more about campuses, and what specific Californian wonders there are to explore.